 Give yourself plenty of lead time to plan for your next trade show.
 Coming up with creative and unique ideas for your booth and promotional materials deserves your full attention.

-Adequate planning will help ensure the success of your booth.
+Adequate planning will help ensure the success of your vendor booth.

 Below are some ideas to help you steal the show from your competitors.

 1. Create Buzz Before Your Trade Show

 Once you plan to be at a trade show, you can start discussing it on social media and newsletters to your contact list.

 As your plans develop, you can talk about discounts or special deals you’ll offer at the show.
 Let them know what you have planned so they will be sure to stop by your trade show booth.